gebob19/anon-web-scrapper/README.md

 ## Why
-I wanted to learn more about webscrapping, website structure, and Google's firebase. </br>
+I wanted to learn more about web scraping, website structure, and Google's firebase. </br>